Best German Bank Account

 Commerzbank currently offers a bank account including EC-card (but without a credit card) free of charge, if you open your bank account online.

 Right now, as far as we can see, there are no bonuses for a sign-up, but it is worth keeping your eyes open.

-During the sign-up process simply state your current foreign address and you are going to be able to sign up for your German bank account including the free DKB Visa card from abroad.
-This will save you a lot of time and hassle when moving to Berlin.
+During the sign-up process simply state your current foreign address and you are going to be able to sign up for your German bank account including the free Mastercard (virtual or for 10€ plastic) from abroad.

-How to open a German bank account
+How to open a German Bank Account step by step